Skip to main content

 1. Tax Loss Harvesting

-• Portfolio losses are never fun, but they can be useful from a tax standpoint.
-If your non-qualified portfolio has sustained losses this year (and many have) you may be able to utilize those losses effectively to lower your tax bill.
+1. Portfolio losses are never fun, but they can be useful from a tax standpoint.
+If your non-qualified portfolio has sustained losses this year, even though they may be hard to find, you may be able to utilize those losses effectively to lower your tax bill.
 The IRS allows you to offset capital gains from selling securities at a profit by selling others at a loss.
 For example, if you sold stock A earlier in the year for a gain of $100 and sold stock B now for a loss of $100 then your net gain is zero and you owe no tax on the sale of stock A. If your losses exceed your gains you can offset up to $3,000 of non-investment related income and can even carry forward those losses indefinitely into the future until they are fully utilized.

-• You do have to be aware of the “wash sale” rule, and make sure you do not buy the same or a “substantially identical” security in the 30 days prior or the 30 days after the sale or else you will not be able to take the tax loss from that security.
+2. You do have to be aware of the “wash sale” rule, so you must make sure you do not buy the same or a “substantially identical” security in the 30 days prior or the 30 days after the sale or else you will not be able to take the tax loss from that security.

 2. Roth Conversion